Add your event’s presentations and panels to MeetMax. Participants will sign up to attend, and see those presentations on their schedules.

 You can customize the layout of the Presentations page participants see.

-Adding a profile to a presentation
+Adding a pop-up description to a presentation

 You can also add an optional detailed description and image to any presentation.
-Let’s edit an existing one to add these details.

 What’s next?